 - Agree a way forward.

-The Peer Mediators do a very important job at Dundonald and their role is extremely beneficial to other children as well as themselves.
+Being a Peer Mediator is a very important job at Dundonald and the role is extremely beneficial to other children as well as themselves.